SlapOS/slapos/software/caddy-frontend/README.caddy_frontend.rst

 ``enable_cache`` is an optional parameter.

-backend-active-check-*
+health-check-*
 ~~~~~~~~~~~~~~~~~~~~~~

 This set of parameters is used to control the way how the backend checks will be done.
 Such active checks can be really useful for `stale-if-error` caching technique and especially in case if backend is very slow to reply or to connect to.

-`backend-active-check-http-method` can be used to configure the HTTP method used to check the backend.
+`health-check-http-method` can be used to configure the HTTP method used to check the backend.
 Special method `CONNECT` can be used to check only for connection attempt.

-Please be aware that the `backend-active-check-timeout` is really short by default, so in case if `/` of the backend is slow to reply configure proper path with `backend-active-check-http-path` to not mark such backend down too fast, before increasing the check timeout.
+Please be aware that the `health-check-timeout` is really short by default, so in case if `/` of the backend is slow to reply configure proper path with `health-check-http-path` to not mark such backend down too fast, before increasing the check timeout.

 Examples
 ========